equinor/ai-upskill/README.md

 - [**Exercises**](./exercises/README.md) provides more structured learning activities.
 - [**Assets**](./assets) contains some other resources we use in workshops and other channels.

-We have been running these events since February 2024, and will continue to develop the program throughout 2025.
+We have been running these events since February 2024, and will continue to develop the program as the technology and our understanding of it evolve.

 ## See also